-During the product backlog refinement meeting, top items from the backlog are discussed, reviewed and revised.
-It should be held once per sprint and it should happen near the end of the sprint to ensure that the backlog is ready for the next sprint.
+During the product backlog refinement meeting, top items from the backlog are discussed, reviewed, and revised.
+You should hold this meeting once per sprint and it should happen near the end of the sprint to ensure that the backlog is ready for the next sprint.

 Plus, refined backlog items are much easier to estimate and implement.